0x5345414E/0x5345414E/README.md

-#### Hi, I'm 5345414E or SEAN in ```Hex```
+#### 5345414E or SEAN in ```Hex```

-💻 I am a python, javascript, and automation developer.
+💻 python, javascript with both web application and automation focus.

-🔥 I am a humanitarian and work making the work life balance and performance of others as optimal as possible.
+🔥 humanitarian. provide optimization for others to perform at their highest capacity.

+🌲 meaningful work and make a positive impact on others around me.